handsontable/handsontable/docs/next/guides/rows/row-prepopulating.md

     for (var r in rowsToFill) {
       if (rowsToFill.hasOwnProperty(r)) {
         for (let c = 0; c < columns; c++) {
-          // if it is not provided by user in this change set, take value from template if (!rowColumnSeen[r + '/' + c]) {
+          // if it is not provided by user in this change set, take the value from the template if (!rowColumnSeen[r + '/' + c]) {
             changes.push([r, c, null, templateValues[c]]);
           }